-- Individuals are encouraged to report emergencies immediately to Campus Police (Waters Hall telephone (252) 399-6911 / on campus, dial 6911). - Campus Police will investigate and assess emergency. - In consultation with the EMT-Policy Group or appropriate Vice President, Campus Police will declare an emergency. - An Emergency Response will likely fall into two categories: - 1) Campus Evacuation or Limited Campus Evacuation (buildings, grounds, etc.) - 2) Shelter-In-Place - The EMT-Policy Group will initiate and implement the Campus Emergency Response and Evacuation Protocol. - The type and severity of the emergency will determine what response is warranted by the appropriate EMT-Operational Group(s). - Initiate the Campus Notification System - Chief Financial Officer - Vice President for Student Engagement - Director of Public Relations - Supervising Campus Police Sergeant
+- Individuals are encouraged to report emergencies immediately to Wilson Police Department Barton College District (Waters Hall telephone (252) 399-6911/on campus, dial 6911). - Wilson Police Department Barton College District will investigate and assess emergency. - In consultation with the EMT-Policy Group or appropriate Vice President, Wilson Police Department Barton College District will declare an emergency. - An Emergency Response will likely fall into two categories: - 1) Campus Evacuation or Limited Campus Evacuation (buildings, grounds, etc.) - 2) Shelter-In-Place - The EMT-Policy Group will initiate and implement the Campus Emergency Response and Evacuation Protocol. - The type and severity of the emergency will determine what response is warranted by the appropriate EMT-Operational Group(s). - Initiate the Campus Notification System - Vice President for Administration and Finance - Vice President for Student Engagement - Director of Public Relations - Supervising Wilson Police Department Barton College District Sergeant